 I was super nervous for our first session – like, really really nervous – but I kept reminding myself that if Connie and I didn’t click I could request a different therapist.

 This was actually one of the big selling points for me with BetterHelp.
 I had always heard that it can be difficult to find a therapist you mesh with, and my friends said that I might need to shop around a bit at first.
 That would have been hard to do in my little town (plus it sounded really awkward?), whereas with BetterHelp I’d be able to simply log into my account and submit a request for a new counselor.

-But within minutes of meeting Connie I felt at ease with her.
+Within minutes of meeting Connie I felt at ease with her.
 In fact for the first time in months I felt truly comforted by talking to someone.
 I felt so immediately comfortable with her that afterwards I actually racked my brain trying to figure out if I had met her before – she just seemed so familiar somehow.
 Of course I hadn’t, but I think it was a sign that this was going to be a wonderful fit.

 And in that first session I realized that talking to a therapist is totally different than talking to friends or family.
 I feel no judgement from Connie, but perhaps more importantly, I know so little about her life I can’t really judge her, or myself against her.
 That has freed me from feelings of inferiority, inadequacy, and even jealousy, which makes it a lot easier to accept what she tells me and use the tools she gives me.

 For anyone wondering, we’re doing cognitive behavioral therapy (CBT), which focuses on reframing the way I think about situations to more effectively respond to challenges.